SaraDEVCodes/projects-website/src/content/project/NoMoreNightmares.md

 videos:
   - '/videos/NoMoreNightmares/presentation.mp4'
   - '/videos/NoMoreNightmares/gameplay.mp4'

+hasUpdates: true

+updates: |
+  ## Updates

+  - **22-06-2025:** Started Development on the upgraded project

+description: Started development on new upgraded project!
 ---

 ## Description
 No More Nightmares is a pixel-art, top-down horror game and was developed around the same time as my very first project Submerged, so this would make it the 2nd game I ever developed.